 "For the survivor who chooses to testify, it is clear: his duty is to bear witness...
 He has no right to let the dead be forgotten."

-This quote emphasizes the responsibility of Holocaust survivors to share their stories and ensure that the memory of the victims is preserved.
-Bearing witness is not just a personal act of remembrance; it is a moral duty to future generations.
+This quote emphasizes the responsibility of Holocaust survivors to share their stories and check that the memory of the victims is preserved.
+Day to day, bearing witness is not just a personal act of remembrance; it is a moral duty to future generations.
 Survivors have a unique perspective on the Holocaust and a responsibility to educate others about its horrors.
 This quote highlights the importance of oral history and the role of survivors in shaping our understanding of the past.

 Challenging Indifference and Promoting Humanity

 Beyond remembrance, Night challenges readers to confront indifference and to actively promote humanity.
 Elie Wiesel believed that indifference is one of the greatest dangers facing society, as it allows injustice to flourish.
-These quotes highlight the importance of empathy, compassion, and taking action to alleviate suffering.
+These quotes highlight the importance of empathy, compassion, and taking action to alleviate suffering Practical, not theoretical..

 -